MambaTS: Improved Selective State Space Models for Long-term Time Series Forecasting: Introduction

 \section{Introduction}

-Long-term time series forecasting (LTSF) has a wide range of applications in various fields, including weather, finance, healthcare, energy and transportation~\cite{lim2021time, wen2022transformers, qiu2024tfb}.
-With the rapid advancement of deep learning, the current methods for time series prediction have shifted from traditional statistical learning approaches to deep learning-based methods, such as recurrent neural networks (RNNs) and temporal convolutional neural networks (TCNs;~\cite{bai2018empirical, NEURIPS2019_3a0844ce}).
-Since the introduction of Transformer~\cite{vaswani2017attention}, Transformer-based methods have emerged as the mainstream LTSF approach~\cite{zhou2021informer, nie2023a}, leveraging their self-attention mechanism to effectively capture long-term dependencies in time series data.
+Long-term time series forecasting (LTSF) has a wide range of applications in various fields, including weather~\cite{wu2023interpretable}, finance~\cite{shi2026stock}, healthcare~\cite{ye2026medspaformer}, energy~\cite{wu2021autoformer} and transportation~\cite{lv2025multimodal}.
+With the rapid advancement of deep learning, the current methods for time series prediction have shifted from traditional statistical learning approaches to deep learning-based methods~\cite{qiu2024tfb}, such as recurrent neural networks (RNNs;~\cite{lin2026segrnn}) and temporal convolutional neural networks (TCNs;~\cite{zhang2025dynamic}).
+Since the introduction of Transformer~\cite{vaswani2017attention}, Transformer-based methods have emerged as the mainstream LTSF approach~\cite{zhou2021informer, nie2023a, ren2023temporal}, leveraging their self-attention mechanism to effectively capture long-term dependencies in time series data.

-However, recent studies have highlighted challenges faced by Transformers in LTSF.
-Firstly, these methods suffer from the curse of quadratic complexity, where the computational cost rapidly increases with the length of the context~\cite{wu2021autoformer, zhou2022fedformer, li2019enhancing}.
-Additionally, some studies have observed that the performance of Transformer-based LTSF methods does not necessarily improve with the increasing look-back window~\cite{nie2023a, liu2023itransformer}.
-Notably, a recent study called DLinear~\cite{Zeng2023Dlinear} has questioned the effectiveness of Transformers for permutation invariant bias in LTSF, achieving surprising results and surpassing most state-of-the-art (SOTA) Transformer-based methods using a single-layer feed-forward network.
+Recent studies have identified critical challenges associated with the application of Transformers in LTSF, primarily attributed to the self-attention mechanism inherent in Transformers.
+One major concern is that the self-attention mechanism often suffers from the curse of quadratic complexity, resulting in a computational cost that escalates rapidly with the context length~\cite{wu2021autoformer, zhou2022fedformer}.
+Furthermore, recent research has shown that the performance of Transformer-based LTSF methods does not necessarily improve with an increasing look-back window~\cite{nie2023a, liu2024itransformer}.
+This phenomenon may be due to the distracted attention caused by the growing input size~\cite{liu2024itransformer}.
+Additionally, a recent study titled DLinear~\cite{Zeng2023Dlinear} has challenged the effectiveness of the permutation-invariant bias of the self-attention mechanism in LTSF, achieving remarkable results that surpass those of most state-of-the-art (SOTA) Transformer-based methods using a simple single-layer feed-forward network.

+This prompts us to question: \emph{do we truly need the self-attention mechanism to establish long-range dependencies in LTSF?} To address this, we can discuss the issue in two parts.
+First, regarding temporal dependencies, since time series data is inherently causal, a single linear complexity is sufficient for modeling.
+Second, when considering variable dependencies, do we require pairwise computations to effectively model these relationships?
+The answer is no.